All sites come with a basic search engine that allows your visitors to quickly find content based on keywords.

-If you want to artificially boost some content items higher in search results for a specific keyword, the Page, News, Event, and Person content type have a Search Keywords field.
+If you want to artificially boost some content items higher in search results for a specific keyword, most of the standard content types (e.g. Page, News, etc) have a Search Keywords field.
 Keywords entered here are weighted very heavily, even more than the page title, so that if a visitor searches for that keyword, it dramatically increases the chance that content item will appear at the top of the results.

 Site admins can optionally enable a facet (sometimes referred to as a refinement or filter) for content type on the search results page.
 This allows your visitors to refine search results by content type, similar to how you might browse an online shopping website.
 To enable this feature, visit Configuration > Search and Metadata > Search Settings.